 The Enrollee, or the Provider acting on behalf of the Enrollee with the Enrollee's written consent, may file an Appeal within sixty (60) days of the date of the DTR Notice of Action or for any other Action taken by the MCO as it is defined in section 2.3.
+More time may be allowed if the Enrollee has a good reason for missing the deadline.

 - 8.4.2.1 An attending Health Care Professional may appeal a utilization review decision at the MCO level without the written signed consent of the Enrollee. - 8.4.2.2 An Appeal may be filed orally or in writing.
 The initial filing determines the timeframe for resolution.
-[42 CFR \S 438.406(b)(3)] - 8.4.2.3 For SNBC, if the Enrollee chooses to file an Appeal through the Medicare process under 42 CFR §422.582, the Enrollee must file an Appeal within sixty (60) days unless the Enrollee shows good cause.
-Nothing shall prevent an SNBC Enrollee from pursuing both the Medicare and Medicaid process simultaneously. - 8.4.2.4 If the Appeal is filed orally the MCO must assist the Enrollee, or Provider filing on behalf of the Enrollee, in completing a written signed Appeal.
-Once the oral Appeal is reduced to a writing by the MCO, and pending the Enrollee's signature, the MCO: - May promptly resolve the Appeal in favor of the Enrollee, regardless of receipt of a signature, or - If no signed Appeal is received within thirty (30) days, the MCO may resolve the Appeal as if a signed appeal were received.
+[42 CFR §438.406(b)(3)] - 8.4.2.3 For SNBC, if the Enrollee chooses to file an Appeal through the Medicare process under 42 CFR §422.582, the Enrollee must file an Appeal within sixty (60) days unless the Enrollee shows good cause.
+Nothing shall prevent an SNBC Enrollee from pursuing both the Medicare and Medicaid process simultaneously.

-8.4.3 Medicare Requests for Hearing for SNBC SNP Enrollees.
+8.4.3 Medicare Requests for Hearing for I-SNBC Enrollees.